 Why Insurers Are So Wary of Salvage Cars

 There are some good reasons for insurance companies to be so reticent to provide more than just basic coverage for a salvage car.
-In a way, this is a byproduct of how salvage vehicles are evaluated and declared roadworthy in many states.
+In a way, this is a byproduct of how salvage vehicles are evaluate and roadworthy in many states.

-While the requirements that salvage cars have to meet in order to be considered rebuilt and eligible for registration and insurance will differ from one state to another, for the most part they’re relatively similar – and these requirements are simply insufficient for a car insurance provider.
+While the requirements that salvage cars have to meet in order to be considered rebuilt.
+And eligible for registration and insurance will differ from one state to another.
+For the most part, they’re relatively similar.
+These requirements are simply insufficient for a car insurance provider.

-Typically a vehicle will need to be inspected by a state official in order to be given “rebuilt salvage” title, which allows the car to be put back on the road.
+Typically, a vehicle is inspected by a state official in order to receive a “rebuilt salvage” title.
+Which allows the car back on the road.
 However, the nature of the inspection the salvage car is given does little in the way of determining if the car is safe to drive.
 Instead, the state is much more concerned about whether there were stolen parts used in rebuilding the vehicle, and that’s what these inspections check for.